timdoherty/front-end-test-driven-development-v2/README.md

 Write out some acceptance criteria that answer the questions that pertain to your client's requirements.
 The best starting point for good test cases is a set of verifiable acceptance criteria.

+Some example criteria might include:
+- The application has a place for a user to enter a search term
+- When the user enters a search term and presses the enter key, a list of search results is displayed
+- etc.

 ## Step 1

 ### Objective
-The first thing we're going to need is a search bar.
-What does a search bar do?
-How will we know if it's done?
-Hopefully we've answered these questions while building our acceptance criteria, and we'll use those throughout the tutorial to start writing our test cases.

-Recommended best practice when building Redux applications is to start by designing your state.
-We'll follow this practice in miniature by designing the relevant portions of state as we go, starting with our search bar state.
+The recommended best practice when building Redux applications is to start by designing your state.

+We'll follow this practice using our acceptance criteria and the relevant Youtube APIs to design and build our application state via TDD.

-The nice thing about testing Redux reducers and selectors is that they are pure functions and thus very easy to test.
+The nice thing about Redux is that reducers are [pure functions](https://en.wikipedia.org/wiki/Pure_function) and thus very easy to test.
+We'll start with some simple synchronous actions and reducers, and tackle the actual API requests in a later step

 ### TODO:
 - High level test cases written in plain english (BDD-style)
+  - Start with your acceptance criteria
+    - ex: "it does a search"
+    - ex: "it handles a successful search"
+    - etc.
 - Run the tests and watch them fail
-- Make the tests pass by implementing search bar state
+- Make the tests pass by implementing search state
+  - Don't worry about making the actual API requests just yet, leave a TODO placeholder for now
 - Refactor as needed while keeping the tests green
-- Introduction to Redux Modules
+- Introduction to testing reducers

 ## Step 2